pedro-moreira-ibm/agentic-ai-client-bootcamp/ask-hr/assets/hands-on-lab-askHR.md

 - The right half is a preview chat interface that allows you to test the behavior of your agent.
 - The left half of the page consits of five key sections that you can use to configure your agent.

-   - **Profile**: The Profile section consists of the description of the agent which you provided as part of creating the agent.
-You can always go to this section to edit and refine the description of the agent as needed.
-In this section, you also specify the Agent style whether Default or ReAct.
+1. Select **Default** in **Agent style** section.

+   <img width="1000" alt="image" src="hands-on-lab-assets/step_5_v3.png">

       > **Note:** For more details, Please consult the [Choosing a reasoning style for your agent](https://www.ibm.com/docs/en/watsonx/watson-orchestrate/base?topic=agents-choosing-reasoning-style-your-agent) documentation to understand the difference and how it affects the agent's behavior.

+1. Scroll down the screen to the **Knowledge** section.
+   Click on **Choose knowledge**.

+   <img width="1000" alt="image" src="hands-on-lab-assets/step_6_v3.png">

       - **Knowledge**: The Knowledge section is where you can add knowledge to the agent.
 Adding knowledge to agents plays a crucial role in enhancing their conversational capabilities by providing them with the necessary information to generate accurate and contextually relevant responses for specific use cases.
 You can directly upload files to the agent or connect to a Milvus or Elasticsearch instance as a content repository.
 Through this Knowledge interface, you can enable your AI agents to implement the Retrieval Augmented Generation (RAG) pattern which is a very popular AI pattern for grounding responses to a trusted source of data such as enterprise knowledge base.

       > **Note:** For more details, please consult the [Adding knowledge to agents](https://www.ibm.com/docs/en/watsonx/watson-orchestrate/current?topic=agents-adding-knowledge) documentation.

-   - **Toolset**: While Knowledge is how you empower agents with a trusted knowledge base, then Toolset is how you enable agents to act by providing them with Tools and Agents.
-Agents can accomplish tasks by using Tools or can delegate tasks to other Agents which are deeply skilled in such tasks.

-      - For Tools, you can use the [**watsonx Orchestrate Agentic Development Kit (ADK)**](https://developer.watson-orchestrate.ibm.com/) to develop and upload Python and OpenAPI tools to a specific **watsonx Orchestrate** instance which you can then add to the agents.

-      - Additionally, **watsonx Orchestrate** also supports the addition of [Model Context Protocol (MCP)](https://developer.watson-orchestrate.ibm.com/) tools.
-MCP is a standard for connecting AI Agents to systems where data lives including content repositories, business tools and development environments.
-MCP is becoming increasingly popular as the standard for enabling agents with tools.

-      > **Note:** For more details, please consult the [Adding tools to an agent](https://www.ibm.com/docs/en/watsonx/watson-orchestrate/current?topic=agents-adding-tools) and [Adding agents for orchestration](https://www.ibm.com/docs/en/watsonx/watson-orchestrate/current?topic=agents-adding-orchestration) sections of the documentation.

-   - **Behavior**: The Behavior section of the agent configuration is where you provide instructions to the agent to define how it responds to user requests and situations.
-You can configure rules that dictate when and how the agent should take action.
-These rules help the agent behave in a predictable and consistent manner, delivering a seamless user experience.

-      > **Note:** For more details, please consult the [Adding instructions to agents](https://www.ibm.com/docs/en/watsonx/watson-orchestrate/current?topic=agents-adding-instructions) documentation.

-   - **Channels**: The Channels section is how you expose your agent to different communication platforms (for example, Slack).
-This integration improves user experience and agent accessibility.
-At this time of this lab writing, channel support is in Preview with support for WebChat, Microsoft Teams, and WhatsApp with Twilio.
-The product will be adding support for additional channels where you can deploy your agent(s).

-      > **Note:** For more details, please consult the [Connecting to channels](https://www.ibm.com/docs/en/watsonx/watson-orchestrate/base?topic=agents-connecting-channels) documentation.

-1. Select **Default** in **Agent style** section.

-   <img width="1000" alt="image" src="hands-on-lab-assets/step_5_v3.png">

-1. Scroll down the screen to the **Knowledge** section.
-   Click on **Choose knowledge**.

-   <img width="1000" alt="image" src="hands-on-lab-assets/step_6_v3.png">

 1. Select **Upload files**.
    Click on **Next**.